cyew3/oneVPL-intel-gpu/documentation/mediasdkjpeg-man.md

 # Overview

-The SDK(Software Development Kit) is a software development library that exposes the media acceleration capabilities of Intel platforms for decoding, encoding and video processing.
+Intel® Media Software Development Kit – SDK is a software development library that exposes the media acceleration capabilities of Intel platforms for decoding, encoding and video processing.
 The API library covers a wide range of Intel platforms.

 This document describes the extension to the SDK for JPEG* processing.